 On 2 July 2014, a new Directive 2014/49/EU ("DGS Directive") on deposit guarantee schemes entered into force.
 The DGS Directive amends Directive 94/19/EC and regulates amongst others the harmonisation of the ex-ante financing of the deposit guarantee schemes, the harmonisation of the maximum payment of €100,000 under a deposit guarantee scheme, the cross-border cooperation of (foreign) deposit guarantee schemes, more transparency for depositors, the verification of claims by the deposit guarantee schemes and the reimbursement in the event of a bank failure.
-The legislation implementing the DGS Directive in the Netherlands entered into force on 26 November 2015.
+The DGS Directive should, for the most part, be implemented and become effective before 3 July 2015.
+The other part of the DGS Directive shall be implemented and become effective before 31 May 2016.